Subject descriptions

 Mathematics

-An understanding of mathematics is essential for a wide range of disciplines and professions, as well as being fundamental to further study in the sciences.
-This course introduces students to core topics in maths, such as quadratic equations, trigonometry, differentiation, integration, vectors and series, as well as introducing more abstract ideas of sets and functions.
+Mathematics is useful in a wide range of professional contexts and disciplines and is fundamental to further study in the sciences, psychology and economics.
+This course introduces students to core topics in maths including functions, quadratic graphs, trigonometry, differentiation, integration, series, vectors and complex numbers.
 As well as gaining knowledge of the fundamentals of maths, you will gain skills useful in studying within any science subject at university Level 1.

 ---